Yelp/yelp-android/README.md

 gradle install
 ```

-Add dependency to your project by adding the following line into `build.gradle`.
+Add dependency to your project by adding the following lines into `build.gradle`.
 ```
+// Add Maven local repository so your project can find local-built libraries. repositories {
+    mavenLocal()
+}

-dependencies {
+// Add dependency to the library. dependencies {
     ...
+    compile 'com.yelp:yelp-android:1.0-SNAPSHOT'
     ...
-    compile 'com.yelp:yelp-android:1.0-SNAPSHOT'
 }
 ```